Smart pipe: Examples

-By exposing these types of services to the mobile ecosystem, network operators can maintain the value of their pipes while enabling entrepreneurs to create new business models and generate entirely new revenue streams.
+By exposing these services to the mobile ecosystem, network operators preserve the value of their pipes while enabling entrepreneurs to create new business models and generate revenue streams.

-The need for operators to innovate around a smart pipe is rising as they face rising pressure from media companies and new technologies, such as Apple's iPhone, Nokia’s consumer portal Ovi, and even the open-access policies of the U.S. Federal Communications Commission (FCC) introduced around its upcoming 700 MHz spectrum auction.
+The need for operators to innovate around a smart pipe is rising as they face rising pressure from media companies and new technologies, such as Apple's iPhone, Nokia's consumer portal Ovi, and the open-access policies of the U.S. Federal Communications Commission (FCC).

-Recently, Arun Sarin, CEO of Vodafone, was criticized for some statements he made about how Vodafone will always have a unique relationship with its subscribers through its billing relationship.
-Although Sarin's point has been true traditionally, as the article points out there are several new threats to that exclusivity such as traditional credit card, Obopay, PayPal Mobile, and existing media companies like Google via the Android platform, Yahoo via Go, and Apple via iPhone.